nolecram/my_professional_journey_Vol-1_The-Proprietary-Era-1999-to-2006/docs/companies/atos.md

 This hands-on model fostered deep understanding.
 Everyone intimately knew the systems because they managed them directly.
 There was no abstraction layer, no managed service.
 The infrastructure was known completely and owned entirely by the people running it—a level of operational intimacy that modern DevOps practices, with Infrastructure as Code and observability, aim to recover precisely because we've learned the risks of direct access.

 The work was demanding: frequent off-hours efforts during maintenance windows, on-call culture before it was formalized, the necessity of managing work-life integration in ways that wouldn't be normalized until decades later.
-Yet the experience of coordinating across vendor boundaries, managing massive waterfall projects, and operating production systems hands-on was invaluable training in the realities of enterprise infrastructure management—a paradigm that would be fundamentally disrupted within a decade by continuous delivery, infrastructure automation, and cloud-native practices.
+Yet this hands-on experience coordinating across vendor boundaries, managing waterfall projects, and operating production systems directly taught the realities of enterprise infrastructure management—a paradigm that would be fundamentally disrupted within a decade by continuous delivery, infrastructure automation, and cloud-native practices.

 ---